Sekhar (choreographer)

-Sekhar Vulli VJ (born 7 November 1980), also known professionally as Sekhar Master and Sekhar VJ is an Indian dance choreographer who predominantly works in Telugu and Tamil cinema.
-He is a recipient of five Filmfare Awards South.
+Sekhar Vulli VJ (born 7 November 1980), also known professionally as Sekhar Master is an Indian dance choreographer who predominantly works in Telugu apart from a few Tamil films.
+He is a recipient of six Filmfare Awards South.

 Early life

 Sekhar was born on 7 November 1980 in Vijayawada, Andhra Pradesh.
 He studied in Vijayawada until intermediate, and moved to Hyderabad in 1996.
 He met action coordinator Sambasiva Rao through his uncle, who liked his dance and advised him to pursue a career in films.
 He got his membership card as a background dancer in Telugu Film &TV Dance Directors Association in 1996.
 He was a student of a choreographer Rakesh Master.
 He worked as a background dancer for six years and as an assistant for eight years before becoming a movie choreographer.

-Sekhar is married to Sujata, and the couple has two children.
+Sekhar is married to Sujatha, and the couple has two children.